isc-projects/kea/doc/guide/classify.rst

 Configuring Pools With Class Information
 ========================================

-Similar to subnets in certain cases access to certain address or prefix pools must be restricted to only clients that belong to a given class, using the "client-class" when defining the pool.
+Similar to subnets, in certain cases access to certain address or prefix pools must be restricted to only clients that belong to a given class, using the "client-class" when defining the pool.

 Let's assume that the server is connected to a network segment that uses the 192.0.2.0/24 prefix.
-The Administrator of that network has decided that addresses from range 192.0.2.10 to 192.0.2.20 are going to be managed by the DHCP4 server.
+The administrator of that network has decided that addresses from the range 192.0.2.10 to 192.0.2.20 are going to be managed by the DHCP4 server.
 Only clients belonging to client class Client_foo are allowed to use this pool.
 Such a configuration can be achieved in the following way: